freemocap/documentation/docs/how_to_guides/how_to_process_previously_recorded_videos.md

 - Open the `3-Motion Capture Data` tab.
 - Set processing parameters however you like.

-??? blender "Recommended - [Install Blender](https://www.blender.org/download/) to visualize and explore your data"
+??? blender "Recommended - Install Blender"

     Blender is the current best method to view and explore the data produced by the `freemocap` software.
+You can install blender, [here](https://www.blender.org/download/).

     The base data will be loaded as a set of keyframed empty objects with names that match the `landmarks` tracked by the [`mediapipe` 'holistic' solution](https://google.github.io/mediapipe/solutions/holistic), which roughly correspond to major joint centers.

     For help navigating in Blender, check out [this video](https://www.youtube.com/watch?v=nIoXOplUvAw) from @BlenderGuru.

-!!! take-note "You may need to manually specify the location of the Blender executable in the GUI using the `Locate Blender Executable` button in the `Motion Capture Data` panel"
+???
+Warning "Warning: You may need to manually specify the location of the Blender executable in the GUI."

+     using the `Locate Blender Executable` button in the `Motion Capture Data` panel

 - Click `Process All Steps Below` button.